Buzz Group Ltd Privacy Notice

 In some circumstances, you can ask us to erase personal information we hold about you (‘the right to be forgotten’).
 This includes when:

-• the information is no longer necessary in relation to the purpose for which it was collected (as explained in this privacy notice);
+• The information is no longer necessary in relation to the purpose for which it was collected (as explained in our privacy notice)

-• if you previously gave consent to the use of your information, but decide to withdraw it and we cannot justify another legal ground for using it under the data protection laws;
+• If you previously gave consent to the use of your information, but decide to withdraw it and we cannot justify another legal ground for using it under data protection law

-• we don’t have a lawful ground under the data protection laws to process your information; and/or
+• We don’t have a lawful ground under data protection law to process your information

 This right is subject to mandatory retention periods under EU/local laws.